-The decrease in our total revenues and total operating expenses during 2009, as compared to the same period in 2008, was due primarily to decreased Hospitality segment revenues and operating expenses, as more fully described below.
+The decrease in our total revenues and total operating expenses during 2009, as compared to 2008, was due primarily to decreased Hospitality segment revenues and operating expenses, as more fully described below.
+The decrease in Hospitality revenues in the 2009 period were partially offset by \$27.7 million in attrition and cancellation fee collections, a \$13.2 million increase from the 2008 period.

-These decreased Hospitality segment revenues and operating expenses were offset by a \$12.7 million decrease in impairment charges and a \$19.2 million decrease in preopening costs, which resulted in operating income increasing to \$49.1 million for 2009, as compared to operating income of \$37.5 million in 2008.
+These decreased Hospitality segment revenues and operating expenses were offset by a \$19.3 million decrease in impairment charges and a \$19.2 million decrease in preopening costs, which resulted in operating income increasing to \$56.8 million for 2009, as compared to operating income of \$36.7 million in 2008